kristenjin811/word-guessing-game/README.md

 This is a Word guessing game.

 ## Programming languages and tools
-Javascript, HTML, CSS, MVS pattern, BEM Naming conventions
+Javascript, HTML, CSS, MVC pattern, BEM Naming conventions

 ## Functionalities
 Get the random word from the following API: https://random-word-api.herokuapp.com/word